Emily

 BA Jewish Theological Seminary (Modern Jewish Studies)

-Emily Haney-Caron is an Assistant Professor of Psychology at John Jay College of Criminal Justice.
+Emily Haney-Caron is an Associate Professor of Psychology at John Jay College of Criminal Justice and the Graduate Center, City University of New York.
 She teaches doctoral courses on juvenile law, forensic assessment, the law of forensic psychology, and psychopathology, as well as Master's and undergraduate classes.
-Before joining the faculty at John Jay she completed a pre-doctoral clinical internship at Brown University Warren Alpert Medical School.

-Dr. Haney-Caron's research focuses on the alignment between adolescents' capacities to make legal decisions and the expectations placed upon them by the juvenile justice system.
-She has published research or scholarship on juvenile false confession, juvenile Miranda comprehension, fines and fees in the juvenile justice system, the school-to-prison pipeline, developmental immaturity, psychopathology among justice-involved youth, and applications of the Risk-Needs-Responsivity model to juvenile justice.
-Dr. Haney-Caron's work has been profiled by the New York Times, the Washington Post, the Guardian, and MSNBC.
+Dr. Haney-Caron's research, scholarship, and policy work are all focused on the juvenile legal system, with a primary goal of contributing to system reform to increase racial justice and improve the system’s developmental appropriateness.
+She has published research or scholarship on racism and colorism in the juvenile legal system, youth Miranda comprehension, false confession, fines and fees in the juvenile legal system, the school-to-prison pipeline, developmental immaturity, psychopathology among legally involved youth, and applications of the Risk-Needs-Responsivity model to juvenile justice.
+Most recently her research has focused on youth plea bargains and youth interrogations.
+Her scholarship has been profiled by the New York Times, the Washington Post, the Guardian, and MSNBC, and has been cited in U.S. Supreme Court amicus briefs and a U.S. Department of Justice Advisory.

-Dr. Haney-Caron is a licensed attorney in Pennsylvania and a licensed clinical psychologist in New York.
+Dr. Haney-Caron is a licensed clinical psychologist in New York and a licensed attorney in Pennsylvania.

 PEER-REVIEWED PUBLICATIONS